smasonuk/falken-vector/OVERVIEW.md

 Vector search only gives candidate chunk IDs.
 The final step loads those chunk IDs from the manifest, skips inactive chunks, skips non-indexed documents, applies source filters, optionally reranks, optionally diversifies results across documents, trims to `TopK`, and returns `RetrievedChunk` objects containing the chunk text and file path.

-So the retrieval process is:
+So the vector retrieval process is:

 ```
 question